Irish mob: Detroit

-The Joseph "Legs" Laman gang specialized in the "snatch racket," which involved kidnapping wealthy bootleggers and gamblers.
+The Joseph "Legs" Laman gang specialised in the "snatch racket," which involved kidnapping wealthy bootleggers and gamblers.
 Many kidnappings attributed to the Purple Gang were committed by the Laman gang.
 The gang ran into trouble when it began kidnapping legitimate business people.
 During a ransom pickup of David Cass, a wealthy real estate dealer, the police arrived and Laman was shot and taken into custody.
 After Laman was arrested his associates executed Cass.
 Laman turned state's witness and the gang was broken up.
 Laman was sentenced to 30 to 40 years in prison.

 Hot Springs, Arkansas

 Owney Madden was a former bootlegger, who controlled the Hell's Kitchen rackets and owned several night clubs including the Cotton Club.
 Madden relocated to Hot Springs, Arkansas in 1935.
 Upon arriving he operated the Hotel Arkansas casino and a wire service.
-During Madden's time Hot Springs became a gambling hot spot with had ten large casinos, numerous smaller gambling dens, and off-track betting parlors.
+During Madden's time, Hot Springs became a gambling hot spot with ten large casinos, numerous smaller gambling dens, and off-track betting parlors.

 Minneapolis

-Tommy Banks operated an organization known as the Minneapolis Syndicate that engaged in bootlegging.
-Kid Cann and his two brothers led a Jewish-American organized crime mob known as the Minneapolis Combination and as "The AZ Syndicate".
+Tommy Banks operated an organisation known as the Minneapolis Syndicate that engaged in bootlegging.
+Kid Cann and his two brothers led a Jewish-American organised crime mob known as the Minneapolis Combination and as "The AZ Syndicate".
 Banks and Cann divided Minneapolis into territories with a handshake and worked side by side both during and after prohibition.
 Another powerful Irish-American gangster based in Minneapolis was Edward G. Morgan, alias "Big Ed", whom Paul Maccabee has described as, "a slot machine king and muckraking journalist for the Twin City Reporter scandal sheet", who operated in a close alliance with St. Paul-based Irish mob boss Danny Hogan.

 New Orleans

-An early prohibition gang, the Terminal Gang consisted of many from the Irish Channel neighborhood, including Frankie Mullen, Harold “The Parole King” Normandale, and Fred Kelly.
+An early prohibition gang, the Terminal Gang consisted of many from the Irish Channel neighbourhood, including Frankie Mullen, Harold “The Parole King” Normandale, and Fred Kelly.
 The gang was closely aligned with Democratic Mayor Martin Behrem and was named for the Terminal Station where many acted as livery drivers.
 The gang would rob fares as well as engaging in gambling, alcohol, and narcotics rings.
 The gang was decimated after the defeat of Mayor Martin Behrem.

 William Bailey and business partner Manuel Acosta operated a bootleg and hijack gang during prohibition.
 In 1930, Bailey was murdered on the orders of New Orleans crime family acting boss Silvestro Carollo.
 New Orleans Police believed the killing was in retaliation for a liquor hijacking.